kailashperi/genetic-node/README.md

 ### Steps
 1. Go to project root path via terminal
+2. Run the command 'npm install' to install dependencies
-2. Run the command 'node server'
+2. Run the command 'node server' to run server
 3. Access the given url (usually localhost:6095) on your browser

 ## How to use